alaffin12/stackedit/Caught by Stradh.md

 The crates, each of which is three cubic feet, are built to contain children.
 The top crate is currently empty, but the middle and lower ones each have a child in them.
 If Offalia and Bella are here they delight in torturing the children, pricking them and trying to make them cry.
 Any attempt to free the children will incur the hag's wrath.

+The outward facing side of each create is fitted with a small door that has an iron latch and iron hinges.
+It can be unlatched and opened easily from the outside.

+The two children are from the village of Barovia